MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/use-secret-environment-variables.md

 ## What Changed in the keyvault branch?

 The original tutorial stored the database connection string in the `.env` file locally and in the App Settings in your Azure web app.
-Anyone would had access to your local workstation or your remote Azure app service would be able to see and use your Cosmos DB connection string.
+Anyone who had access to your local workstation or your remote Azure app service would be able to see and use your Cosmos DB connection string.

+This branch of the sample changes from using the environment variables to getting those values from key vault in the [./src/azure/azure-kevault.js](https://github.com/Azure-Samples/js-e2e-express-mongodb/blob/keyvault/src/azure/azure-keyvault.js) file.

+The authentication to connect to Key Vault uses the DefaultAzureCredential.
+The benefit of this is that the code doesn't need to use or store credentials to your key vault.

 ## Understand the sample application Key Vault code